Thursday, December 18, 2008

 While the eggplants are cooling, make the béchamel:

 Warm the cream in the microwave.
 In a saucepan, melt the butter over low heat.
-Add the flour and stir constantly for about 4 minutes, until smooth and blended.
+Add the flour and cook, stirring constantly, for about 4 minutes, until smooth and blended.
 Whisk in the warm cream and continue whisking until the sauce thickens, about 4 minutes.
 Add the salt, pepper, and nutmeg.

 In a bowl, combine the eggplant purée, béchamel, and Parmesan.
-Taste and adjust seasoning as needed.
-Keep warm over a pan of hot water or reheat gently in the microwave just before serving.
+Taste and adjust the seasoning as needed.
+Keep warm over hot water or reheat gently in the microwave just before serving.

 No comments: